Mitigating point-source contamination in CMB polarization: a Generalized Point Spread Function fitting approach

 The residuals from diffuse foregrounds and instrumental noise originate from incomplete suppression during the NILC component separation process.
 Similarly, the unresolved point source residuals arise from faint sources that remain in the map because their emission is too weak or spatially complex to be effectively removed by NILC.
 In contrast, the GPSF removal residuals stem from the point-source fitting process itself: the fitted amplitudes may partially pick up contributions from nearby foregrounds, CMB or noise, leading to small residuals that depend on the local background structure.

 As shown in figure~\ref{fig:bias}, the power-spectrum residuals from unresolved point sources---as well as the residuals left after GPSF removal of resolved sources---is small but non-negligible across all multipoles.
 Their impact is subdominant compared with the diffuse foreground residuals, which dominate at low multipoles ($\ell < 100$) and constitute the main source of bias in the recovered tensor-to-scalar ratio~$r$.
 We also quantify the NILC bias using CMB+noise–only Monte Carlo simulations.
 As illustrated in figure~\ref{fig:bias}, the ILC bias in the GPSF pipeline is at the level of approximately $0.3\%$ of the fiducial CMB $B$-mode power spectrum.
 This bias is also subdominant relative to diffuse foreground residuals and therefore has only a minimal impact on the recovered value of $r$.

-We further compare the diffuse foreground and point-source residuals\footnote{For \textit{GPSF}, the point-source residual includes both unresolved point sources and the residuals from the GPSF fitting procedure.
+We further compare the diffuse foreground and point-source residuals\footnote{For \textit{GPSF}, the point-source residual includes both unresolved point sources and GPSF removal residuals.